 Different Types Of Ankle Sprains, Symptoms & Treatment Options

 An ankle sprain is an injury that results from the twisting or rolling of the ankle in the wrong manner.
-Inappropriate movement of the ankle can allow the tough bands of fibrous tissues -- which we call ligaments – that hold the anklebone in place, to experience wear and tear due to the excessive movement.
-This causes the ligaments to move beyond their range of motion.
-Most ankle sprains occur when the ligaments on the outer side of the injured ankle are affected.
+Most ankle sprains occur when you make a sudden misstep, twist your foot while walking or running, or when you land awkwardly on your foot after jumping or turning.
+Inappropriate movement of the ankle can allow the tough bands of fibrous tissues -- which we call ligaments – that hold the anklebone in place, to stretch and tear due to the excessive movement.
+This causes the ligaments to move beyond their normal range of motion.
+Read our in depth anatomy of the ankle blog post.

 The 2 common types of ankle strains are inversion and eversion ankle sprains.

-- Inversion sprain: This is the most common out of the three and typically occurs due to the outward rolling of the ankle and the inward turning of the foot.
-As a result, the outer ligaments (lateral ligament) of the ankle are stretched and torn.
+- Inversion sprain: This is the most common out of the two and typically occurs due to the outward rolling of the ankle and the inward turning of the foot.
+As a result, the outer ligaments (lateral ligament) of the ankle are overstretched and torn.

 Causes Of Ankle Sprains

-Ankle sprains occur when a movement forces the ankle to budge from its original position, causing one or more ligaments to stretch or tear.
+Ankle sprains occur when a movement forces the ankle to budge from its original position, causing one or more ligaments to stretch or tear, such as: